kibettheophilus/Calory-Ninja/README.md

 # Calory-Ninja
-An Android app consuming API to display a sample list of calories, built with MVVM pattern as well as Architecture Components.
+An Android app consuming API to display a food calories, built with MVVM pattern as well as Architecture Components.

 ## Screenshots